MicrosoftDocs/semantic-kernel-docs/semantic-kernel/concepts/ai-services/chat-completion/index.md

 - **Non-streaming**: You wait for the service to generate an entire response before returning it to the user.
 - **Streaming**: Individual chunks of the response are generated and returned to the user as they are created.

-Below are the two ways you can use a chat completion service to generate responses.

 ::: zone pivot="programming-language-python"

-You will need to manually create an execution settings instance to use the chat completion service if you did not register the service with the kernel.
+Before getting started, you will need to manually create an execution settings instance to use the chat completion service if you did not register the service with the kernel.

 # [Azure OpenAI](#tab/python-AzureOpenAI)